-Maeve Ryan is a Lecturer in History and Grand Strategy at the Department of War Studies, King’s College London, where she co-directs the Centre for Grand Strategy.
-At the heart of the Centre for Grand Strategy is an 'applied history’ approach.
-The aim is to bring more historical and strategic expertise to statecraft, diplomacy and foreign policy.
-The Centre is home to a number of major research projects, including the Philip Leverhulme Prize-funded project on the origins and future of the idea of ‘world order’; The Engelsberg Programme for Applied History, Grand Strategy and Geopolitics supported by the Ax:son Johnson Foundation; and the Leverhulme Doctoral Scholarship Programme, ‘Interrogating Visions of a Post-Western World'.
+Maeve Ryan is a Senior Lecturer in History and Grand Strategy at the Department of War Studies, King’s College London, where she co-directs the Centre for Grand Strategy.
+At the heart of this centre is an ‘applied history’ approach, which aims to bring more historical and strategic expertise to statecraft, diplomacy and foreign policy.
+Maeve directs the centre’s major research projects and impact activities, including the Ax:son Johnson Institute for Statecraft and Diplomacy, the Forum on Future British Strategy, the World Order Study Group, The Engelsberg Programme for Applied History, Grand Strategy and Geopolitics (in partnership with the University of Cambridge; supported by the Ax:son Johnson Foundation); the £1.05m Leverhulme Doctoral Scholarship Programme, ‘Interrogating Visions of a Post-Western World'; the Maymester Sumer School, and the Philip Leverhulme Prize-funded project on the origins and future of the idea of ‘world order’.
+Along with Prof. Alessio Patalano, she also co-directs the centre’s new Indo-Pacific Programme.

 Before joining King’s in 2016, Maeve was a postdoctoral researcher in the Department of History at the University of Leicester.
-She also helped to found the University of Cambridge’s Forum on Geopolitics.
+She also helped to found the University of Cambridge’s Centre for Geopolitics.
 She holds an MPhil in International Relations from the University of Cambridge and a PhD in History from Trinity College Dublin.
-She is currently developing a new research project on the theme of “War and Slavery”.

 - Grand Strategy